3Delight Principled Material

 Intensity of emitted light.
 Final colour is Colour * Intensity.

-A colour input specifying bump direction (Normal Map) or intensity (Bump Map).
+A colour input specifying bump direction (Normal Map) or intensity (Bump Map / Displacement Map).

-Specifies how intense is the the bump mapping effect.
-A value of 0 means that normals will stay unchanged whereas a value of one will affect normals with full range.
+Specifies how intense is the the bump/normal/displacement mapping effect.
+A value of 0 means that geometry or normals will stay unchanged whereas a value of one will affect them fully.

 Select to apply bump/normal mapping to the Coating, Base Layer or Both Layers (default).
 Has no effect when Type is set to Displacement Map.